-Clovernook Center Adaptive Sports Program
+Clovernook Center Adaptive Sports & Leisure Program

 With younger kids with blindness or visual impairments, there is an emphasis on literacy – getting them through school.
 With young adults, there is an emphasis on ADLs (or Activities of Daily Living) and/or career development.
-Clovernook Center provides these services: whether it be through our Pediatric Low Vision Vision Clinic through our partnership with Cincinnati Children’s Department of Ophthalmology, or through leveraging our existing assets for on-site activities.
+Clovernook Center provides these services: whether it be through our Pediatric Low Vision Clinic our partnership with Cincinnati Children’s Department of Ophthalmology, or by leveraging our existing assets for on-site activities.
 Now, Clovernook Center’s Adaptive Sports program adds an exciting offering to our range of services.

-About Adaptive Sports
+About Youth Adaptive Sports & Leisure

 Adaptive sports are exactly that: sports and recreational activities with slight adaptations so people with visual impairment can enjoy them.
 For skiing, it could mean 2:1 student-teacher instruction with the use of guide poles or a lead instructor skiing backward, giving instruction to a child as they go down the hill.
 Blind Tennis, for example, the adaptation is a larger, bright yellow ball with a bell inside plus a 2- or 3-bounce rule.

 Clovernook Center and Cincinnati Children’s are proud to partner with so many Adaptive Sports providers, some of which have a long history of working with individuals with disabilities.
 With their help, we are able to create a fun, safe environment specifically designed for kids with visual impairment.
 Most times, this comes at no out-of-pocket cost to participating families.